ETHZ-INS/DLCAnalyzer/README.md

 ## 4             4.773322               10.949007
 ```

-We can see that animal 3 has very few nosedips, whereas animal 4 seems to have a lot.
-We can quickly compare both with the following commands to create overviewplots for them.
+We can see that animal 3 has very few nose dips, whereas animal 4 seems to have a lot.
+We can quickly compare both with the following commands to create overview plots for them:

 ```r